-If you are attending a conference not included on the pre-approved conference list (see pages 28-20), please have your advisor send their approval to Sarah.
+If you are attending a conference not included on the pre-approved conference list (see page 29), please have your advisor send their approval to Sarah.
+(NCA and ICA are pre-approved, advisor approval not required.)

-• Receipts
+Receipts

-See Appendix VIII for tips on submitting clear receipts with all required information.
+See Appendix XI for tips on submitting clear receipts with all required information.

-• Mailing address
+• Mailing address (domestic first year students)

 All reimbursements for domestic first year students are processed as paper checks which will be mailed to you.
+Please include your current mailing address when you send your request for reimbursement to Sarah.